KESTIO

 *BFM Business est la 1ère chaîne française d’information économique et financière en continu, avec des conseils pour vos finances par des personnalités de référence dans le domaine de l’économie, des interviews exclusives de patrons, de politiques et d’experts.
 Rendez-vous sur le canal 46 de la TV SFR et en replay sur bfmbusiness.com.

-Discover the KESTIO webinars, where we discuss
+Discover KESTIO webinars, where we discuss

-all topics related to sales performance with our experts:
+All topics related to sales performance with our experts:

 Fabien Comtet, CEO

-Dominique Seguin, General Manager
+Dominique Seguin, CEO

 Nicolas Boissard, Marketing Director

-"It's not enough to be talented to be a salesman".
+" It's not enough to be talented to be a salesperson »

 Arnaud Guérin and Renaud Allioux, co-founders of Earthcube © Earthcube

-The company has just closed a €3 million round of financing to support the commercial development of its solutions for automating and improving satellite image processing and analysis processes.
+It has just concluded a fundraising of 3 million euros to support the commercial development of its solutions for automating and improving the processing and analysis of satellite images.

 Arnaud Guerin, un des deux fondateurs et CEO de la startup, contacte Kestio Live sur recommandation afin d’optimiser toute la démarche commerciale.